-The aforementioned ROMs based on symmetry reduction and online adaptive bases are all built upon Galerkin projection.
-As such, they are \textit{intrusive} methods requiring explicit knowledge of the full-order equations, i.e., full-order models (FOM), to perform dimension reduction.
-To extend model reduction to settings where the FOM is inaccessible or treated as a black box, \textit{non-intrusive} data-driven approaches, such as dynamic mode decomposition (DMD)~\cite{Rowley2009, Schmid2010, Tu2012} and operator inference (OpInf)~\cite{Peherstorfer2016, Qian2020, Kramer2024}, offer promising alternatives by relying solely on solution snapshots and their time derivatives.
+The aforementioned ROMs based on symmetry reduction and online adaptive bases are built upon Galerkin projection.
+Consequently, a numerical implementation requires explicit access to the routines that calculate the governing equations (e.g., the right-hand side of ODE approximation of the governing PDE); these are therefore called \emph{intrusive} methods.
+To extend model reduction to settings where these routines are inaccessible or treated as a black box, \textit{non-intrusive} data-driven approaches, such as dynamic mode decomposition (DMD)~\cite{Rowley2009, Schmid2010, Tu2012} and operator inference (OpInf)~\cite{Peherstorfer2016, Qian2020, Kramer2024}, offer promising alternatives by relying solely on solution snapshots and their time derivatives.
 In the DMD framework, the physics-informed DMD (piDMD) method~\cite{Baddoo2023} enforces commutativity between the learned linear operator and the spatial shift operator to preserve shift equivariance in the reduced model.
-However, this constraint restricts the DMD modes to Fourier modes, which often fail to capture the coherent structures in the data efficiently.
-To avoid the reliance on Fourier modes, other methods perform dimension reduction on the non-traveling solution profiles.
+However, this constraint restricts the DMD modes to Fourier modes, which often fail to efficiently capture the coherent structures in the data.
+To avoid the reliance on Fourier modes, alternative methods perform dimension reduction on the stationary solution profiles.
 The characteristic DMD algorithm~\cite{Sesterhenn2019} eliminates drift by rotating the space-time frame under the assumption of constant group velocity.
-More recently, symmetry-reduced DMD (SRDMD,~\cite{Marensi2023, Engel2025}) uses template-fitted snapshots as input and constructs a best-fit linear model for the stationary profiles to reveal the low-rank dynamics of coherent structures and to facilitate the identification of unstable periodic orbits embedded in transitional and turbulent flows.
-Operator Inference can also be combined with UnTWIST to create shifted OpInf ROMs~\cite{Issan2023}, where the shifting amount is learned offline as an analytical function of time, and the reduced model is built for the stationary profile using polynomial regression.
-Nevertheless, both symmetry-reduced DMD and shifted OpInf lack a mechanism for online prediction of shifting speed from reduced variables.
-Consequently, reconstructing the full drifting solutions from the frozen profiles remains an open challenge in these frameworks.
-More importantly, existing non-intrusive ROMs typically assume linear or low-order polynomial dynamics.
+More recently, symmetry-reduced DMD (SRDMD)~\cite{Marensi2023, Engel2025} uses template-fitted snapshots as input and constructs a best-fit linear model for the stationary profiles to reveal the low-rank dynamics of coherent structures and to facilitate the identification of unstable periodic orbits embedded in transitional and turbulent flows.
+Operator Inference can also be combined with UnTWIST to formulate shifted OpInf ROMs~\cite{Issan2023}, where the shift amount is learned offline as a time-dependent function, and the reduced model is built for the stationary profile using polynomial regression.
+Nevertheless, this function can only estimate the shift amounts of unseen solutions via extrapolation rather than dynamically inferring it online from the instantaneous reduced state.
+More importantly, these non-intrusive ROMs typically assume polynomial ROM dynamics.